milkyware/milkyware.github.io/_posts/2024-09-02-configuring-isolated-azure-function-logging.md

 }
 ```

 The nature of Isolated Azure Functions is that the **[host and worker are separate](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide?tabs=windows#managing-log-levels)**.
 Azure Functions use **[special categories](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring?tabs=v2#configure-categories)** which are based on **where the logs come from** instead of generic class names.
-Therefore, we first need to configure the minimum log level for logs coming from **function definitions**.
+Therefore, we must first configure the minimum log level for logs coming from **function definitions**.
 This is done by setting the **Function** level in **host.json** like above.

 ``` cs
 .ConfigureLogging((context, logging) =>